Shortage Of Restaurant Workers Across South Florida, Nation Has Owners Offering Incentives

 The issue is not confined to South Florida, it is a nationwide dilemma for restaurant owners.

+A National Restaurant Association survey released in February found there were 2.5 million fewer restaurant jobs nationwide as of Dec.
+1 than during the same period a year earlier.
+Meanwhile, the Florida Restaurant and Lodging Association estimates 600,000 Florida workers were laid off and 10,000 restaurants were forced to close.
+Statistics released by the U.S. Department of Labor in late March showed that fewer than half of those lost jobs have returned.

-In Texas, Ana Tuzan restaurant owner said restaurant workers went to construction sites or other jobs that pay more.
+In Texas, Zee Aziz restaurant owner said restaurant workers went to construction sites or other jobs that pay more.
 “Also, they like to be outside and away from the crowded areas like the restaurants are to protect from COVID.”

-In Indiana, meanwhile, it is equally hard to find restaurant employees.READ MORE: COVID In Florida: 5,645 New Cases, 67 Deaths Reported On Tuesday
+In Indiana, meanwhile, it is equally hard to find restaurant employees.READ MORE: Broward County Schools Superintendent Robert Runcie Arrested, Charged With Perjury

-“Hiring to secure new employees has been atrocious,” said owner Patrick Tamm.
+“Hiring to secure new employees has been atrocious,” said Patrick Tamm, Indiana Restaurant and Lodging Association.

 “There are a lot of individuals seeing some great benefits from unemployment, state and for the first time we have seen ever federal unemployment,” Tamm said.